Moremar/tuto-angular/README.txt

 -----------------

 The error code is saved in the JS form object inside the component that causes the error.
-This can be used to display a custome validation message depending on the error :
+This can be used to display a custom validation message depending on the error :

     <input type="text" class="form-control" [formControlName]="i" />
     <span *ngIf="myForm.get('username').touched && !myForm.get('username')">